 Whether you peep slasher flicks through the slits between your fingers or you’ve got a zombie apocalypse bunker in your basement, Universal Studios Hollywood’s Halloween Horror Nights (HHN) has your name on it.

 Halloween Horror Nights occurs every year throughout September and October.
-The specifics change every year — new haunted houses, new flicks features in houses, new entertainment — but certain basics remain the same.
+The specifics change every year — new haunted houses, new flicks and shows to feature, new entertainment — but certain basics remain the same.
 Let’s walk through everything you need to know about the annual haunted happening.

 WHAT TO KNOW

-WHEN: The event runs select nights and every Thursday through Sunday in September and October, including the scariest night of them all — Halloween.
+WHEN: The event runs select nights and every Thursday through Sunday in September and October, plus the scariest night of them all — Halloween.
 Check the specific dates here.

 TICKETS: HHN requires a separate ticket than regular daytime theme park admission.
 There are several ticketing options: General Admission, Universal Express pass for a shorter wait time in line, After 2 PM Day/Night, R.I.P.
 Tour, and the popular Frequent Fear and Ultimate Fear Passes to be scared again and again.
 Peep this year’s prices here.